Questor Technology (CVE:QST) Stock Price Down 17.4% – Here’s What Happened

-Questor Technology Inc. (CVE:QST – Get Free Report) shares dropped 17.4% on Wednesday .
+Questor Technology Inc. (CVE:QST – Get Free Report)’s share price traded down 17.4% during trading on Wednesday .
 The company traded as low as C$0.37 and last traded at C$0.38.
-Approximately 120,108 shares changed hands during mid-day trading, an increase of 277% from the average daily volume of 31,896 shares.
+120,108 shares changed hands during mid-day trading, an increase of 277% from the average session volume of 31,896 shares.
 The stock had previously closed at C$0.46.

-Several equities research analysts recently issued reports on QST shares.
-Atb Cap Markets raised shares of Questor Technology from a “hold” rating to a “moderate buy” rating in a report on Monday, September 1st.
-ATB Capital upgraded shares of Questor Technology from a “sector perform” rating to a “speculative buy” rating and raised their target price for the company from C$0.45 to C$0.85 in a research report on Tuesday, September 2nd.
-Finally, Acumen Capital boosted their price target on Questor Technology from C$0.70 to C$0.75 and gave the stock a “hold” rating in a report on Friday, August 29th.
-Two investment analysts have rated the stock with a Buy rating and one has given a Hold rating to the company’s stock.
-According to data from MarketBeat.com, the company presently has a consensus rating of “Moderate Buy” and an average target price of C$0.80.
+Several research analysts have recently weighed in on the company.
+Acumen Capital upped their price objective on Questor Technology from C$0.70 to C$0.75 and gave the stock a “hold” rating in a research report on Friday, August 29th.
+ATB Capital upgraded Questor Technology from a “sector perform” rating to a “speculative buy” rating and boosted their target price for the company from C$0.45 to C$0.85 in a research note on Tuesday, September 2nd.
+Finally, Atb Cap Markets raised Questor Technology from a “hold” rating to a “moderate buy” rating in a research report on Monday, September 1st.
+Two research analysts have rated the stock with a Buy rating and one has given a Hold rating to the company’s stock.
+According to MarketBeat.com, the company currently has an average rating of “Moderate Buy” and a consensus price target of C$0.80.

 About Questor Technology